IBMAppModernization/app-modernization-openshift-s2i-templates-lab-iks/workshop/README.md

-# IBM Client Developer Advocacy App Modernization Series

-## Lab - Migrating Legacy JEE apps to OpenShift in a multi-user lab environment

-### Working with S2I and Templates
+## Lab - Working with S2I and Templates

 ## Overview